ItsMeSamey/chain-reaction/README.md

 # Bugs

-→Grid goes out of bounds in some cases
+→Grid goes out of bounds when large with value is set

-→No animation (to speed up gameplay)